cseanburns/semantic_web_development/src/3c-typography-and-font-styles.md

 We normally declare the `font-family` in the `html` or `body` selector.
 When we declare a `font-family`, we provide a list of families.
 Based on our operating systems, our browsers select the font to display by first available.
-Therefore, we place the main font at the beginning of the list but then provide fallback fonts in case the main font is unavailable in the reader's browser.
+Therefore, we place the main, desired font at the beginning of the list but then provide fallback fonts in case the main font is unavailable in the reader's browser.

 In the following example, `Arial` is the font we ideally want to use in our web document, but if this isn't available, then the browser falls back to the generic `sans-serif` font family.
-For consistency, be sure to include fonts from the same family in this list (e.g., all serif, sans-serif, or monospace but not a mix).
+For consistency, be sure to include fonts from the same family in this list (e.g., all serif, all sans-serif, or all monospace but not a mix).

 ```
 body {